knowOne08/attendee/docs/COMPLETE_SETUP.md

 # Complete Setup Guide

-This guide provides step-by-step instructions for setting up the complete LaunchLog Attendance Terminal system from scratch.
+This guide provides step-by-step instructions for setting up the complete Attendee Attendance Terminal system from scratch.

 ## Prerequisites